vOptSolver/vOptGeneric.jl/README.md

 ## Instructions
 For a local use, a working version of:
 - Julia must be ready; instructions for the installation are available [here](https://julialang.org/downloads/)
-- your favorite MILP solver must be ready (GLPK is suggested); instructions for the installation are available [here](https://github.com/jump-dev/JuMP.jl)
+- your favorite MIP solver must be ready (GLPK is suggested); instructions for the installation are available [here](https://github.com/jump-dev/JuMP.jl)

 ### Run Julia